 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 7.1 Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
-These can include: Apologising; Acknowledging where things have gone wrong; Providing an explanation, assistance or reasons; Taking action if there has been delay; Reconsidering or changing a decision; Amending a record or adding a correction or addendum; Providing a financial remedy; Changing policies, procedures or practices.
-Yes Template letters with prompts are are in place to ensure the issues are covered.
-Colleagues handling complaints also receive regular training around seeking resolution and putting things right for customers.
+These can include: Yes Response templates are in place to ensure this is captured and actioned

 7.2 Any remedy offered must reflect the impact on the resident as a result of any fault identified.
-Yes All outcomes and remedies are decided with the customer in mind.
-This includes considering the impact of the issue taking their individual needs and circumstances into account.

-A compensation policy sits alongside the Complaints Policy to give a framework around offering compensation as a remedy to a complaint.
-The remedy is set out in the The remedy offer must clearly set out Stage 2 letter and sets out what will happen and by when, in clearly what will happen and by 7.3 agreement with the resident where Yes when in order to resolve a appropriate.
-Any remedy proposed must be followed through to situation. completion.
-All follow up actions are tracked within the Feedback Team Landlords must take account of the The Housing Ombudsman's 7.4 guidance issued by the Ombudsman Yes guidance forms part of the when deciding on appropriate 100 decision making process. remedies.
-3 1
+Yes All outcomes and remedies are decided with the customer in mind, this includes considering impact of the issue 7.3 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
+Any remedy proposed must be followed through to completion.
+Yes 7.4 Landlords must take account of the guidance issued by the Ombudsman when deciding on appropriate remedies.
+Yes